 No Repeats: If there is more than one Tube line between two stations – for example, Westminster and Embankment are joined by both the Circle and District lines – then I need only walk that segment once.
 This is to prevent repetitive strain injury and certain madness.

-Just the Tube: I'm only going to visit stations on the London Underground, so that means I won't be walking the Docklands Light Railway or the London Overground.
-I want to leave something to come back for when the insanity strikes again.
+Just the Tube: I'm only going to visit stations on the London Underground, so that means I won't be walking the Docklands Light Railway or the London Overground (I want to leave something to come back for when the insanity strikes again!).
+I will be walking the East London line, because although it is no longer open, there is a bus replacement service run by London Underground, so technically it is still part of the Tube network.

-This should enable me to walk the entire Tube without repeating myself and without missing anything.
-I'm also going to try to take in as many interesting destinations as I can, because after all, this is supposed to be fun...
+These rules enabled me to walk the entire Tube without repeating myself and without missing anything.
+I also tried to take in as many interesting destinations as I could, because after all, tubewalking is supposed to be fun... and it certainly turned out that way.